jq153387/avancevl.github.io/_pages/en/principles/language.md

 * Importance of localizing.
 * English fluency is too high of a bar to hire effectively in Taiwan.
-* Company is more accessible to a greater pool of candidates
+* Company is more accessible to a greater pool of candidates.